Metaswitch/sas-client/README.md

 To include this library in your application, you must ensure that all the files in `include/` are in your applications include path, and you have `#include <sas.h>` in your code.

 To link with this library you should ensure `libsas.a` is in your link path (using the `-L` option) and supply `-lsas -lpthread -lrt` to the linker.

+LZ4
+---

+This repository includes the LZ4 code from https://github.com/Cyan4973/lz4 (licensed under a permissive 2-clause BSD license - see https://github.com/Cyan4973/lz4/blob/master/lib/LICENSE).
+We took the code from Git commit `d86dc91`.